dantaki/mMBA/lecture7/README.md

 * can the decision be affected by the project outcome
 * is the investment meaningful?
 * is there significant uncertainty about action outcomes?

+:neckbeard: - `Everything should be made as simple as possible, but not simpler!" - **his name was Albert Einstein**

 ## Big Data

+:scream::scream:`I T S S O B I G`:scream::scream: